๐Ÿค”Business Decision Making

 Focus Strategy

-Compare: Cost Leadership vs. Differentiation—both aim to create competitive advantage, but cost leadership competes on price while differentiation competes on unique value.
-On an FRQ asking about strategic trade-offs, explain why pursuing both simultaneously (stuck in the middle) typically fails.
+Compare: Cost Leadership vs. Differentiation: both aim to create competitive advantage, but cost leadership competes on price while differentiation competes on unique value.
+Pursuing both simultaneously often leads to being stuck in the middle with no clear advantage.
+If you're asked about strategic trade-offs, that tension is what to explain.

 Porter's Generic Strategies